Altinity/terraform-aws-eks-clickhouse/docs/autoscaler.md

 ### Kubernetes Deployment
 - `kubernetes_deployment.cluster_autoscaler`: deploys the Cluster Autoscaler application in the Kubernetes cluster.
 It includes the container image for the Cluster Autoscaler, resource requests and limits, and specific configurations like command-line arguments to control its behavior.
 - This also includes affinity settings to ensure that the autoscaler pods do not co-locate on the same host, which is a best practice for high availability.

-> 💡 TLDR; This setup ensures that the Cluster Autoscaler in Kubernetes has the necessary permissions and configuration to manage node scaling within an AWS EKS cluster.
-The autoscaler will monitor the load and resource requirements of the pods and adjust the number of nodes in the cluster accordingly.